spacotto/Born2beRoot/README.md

 >This is a work in progress.

 >[!NOTE]
->As part of my 42 journey, I am creating my first Virtual Machine (VM).
+>As part of my 42 journey, I am creating my first Server in a Virtual Machine (VM).
 Since this project does not produce source code or traditional archives to add to my portfolio, I have chosen to provide comprehensive documentation.
 This documentation is intended to serve both as a personal reference and as a resource for others who are embarking on similar VM setup tasks, providing clear, step-by-step instructions and lessons learned throughout the process.

 >[!CAUTION]
 >Since this project serves as an introduction to virtualisation, I will focus on installing the minimum of services.
 For this reason, **I will not provide sources concerning the graphical interface**.